Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Experiment

 \subsection{Robustness across Questions}

 When simulating survey data, robustness across different questions is crucial, as the true underlying distribution in reality is unobservable.
 Assuming we have a small amount of real survey data and use a specific method to simulate additional data, we cannot directly verify whether this method actually brings the simulated distribution closer to the true underlying distribution.
-In addition to measuring absolute accuracy, we also evaluate the relative improvement of each method.
-Specifically, we calculate the proportion of background groups for which a method produces a distribution closer to the true one than the training set itself.
+We calculate the proportion of background groups for which a method produces a distribution closer to the true one than the training set itself.
 This metric reflects how reliably each method improves upon the observed data.

-As shown in \Cref{tab:robustquestion}, the proposed DSA achieves improvements on more than 90\% of backgrounds across all datasets, indicating that it is effective in most scenarios and carries a very low risk of performance degradation when applied to real survey data.
-In contrast, the zero-shot methods provide improvements on only around 10\% of backgrounds, suggesting that LLM cannot be reliably applied to real survey without fine-tuning.
-The other two fine-tuning methods, AAE and TKFT, achieve moderate improvements, with the best reaching 63.27\%.
-These results demonstrate that DSA not only enhances overall accuracy but also maintains strong robustness across questions, consistently improving upon the training data in nearly all background groups.
+As shown in \Cref{tab:robustquestion}, the proposed DSA achieves improvements on more than 90\% of backgrounds across all datasets, indicating that it carries a very low risk of performance degradation when applied to real survey data.
+In contrast, the other two fine-tuning methods, AAE and TKFT, achieve moderate improvements, with the best reaching 63.27\%.